SoapyD/funkyweave/README.md

 ### Decision

-Should be used when detailing an if statement.
+A node that can be used when detailing any if statements.

+#### Function Definition

 Source: **funkyweave.log**

 Name: **decision**

 Parameters: